openshift-s2i/s2i-wildfly/README.md

 ```

 ** Note: by omitting the `VERSION` parameter, the build/test action be performed
-on all provided versions of WildFly.
-Since we are currently only providing
+on all provided versions of WildFly.**
-version `8.1`, you can omit this parameter.**

 Usage
 ---------------------